gladmmo/GladMMO.Library/README.md

 **AZURE_SERVICE_BUS_KEY:** Global Azure Service Bus secret key that allows the backend to manage, send and listen on Service Queues and Topics.

+**AUTHENTICATION_DATABASE_CONNECTION_STRING:** Variable for authentication database connection string.
+It's used in cloud deployments in lieu of the connection configuration file.

 TODO: AWS

 # License